Frequently Asked Questions

 Does the grading credit I receive with my CGC Premium or Elite Collector membership expire?

 Yes.
 This credit expires one year from the day it is issued.

 How do I use my CGC membership credit?

-Can my CGC grading credit be applied to CCS services or any other charges?
+Can my CGC grading credit be applied to CGC Pressing services or any other charges?

 Yes.
-CGC grading credits can be applied to CCS services as well as all CGC grading fees, shipping, handling, CGC Signature Series, etc., as applicable.
+CGC grading credits can be applied to CGC Pressing services as well as all CGC grading fees, shipping, handling, CGC Signature Series, etc., as applicable.